Class AstronomicalCalendar

 getSunsetSolarDipFromOffset

-minutes- offset- Returns:
+minutes- minutes after sunset- Returns:

 - the degrees below the horizon after sunset that match the offset in minutes passed it as a parameter.
+If

 -